COP30 struggles over fossil fuels as Indigenous groups demand protection for Amazon

 Outside the venue, Indigenous groups protested against development pressures on the Amazon forest.
 They staged a sit-in at the entrance before securing a meeting with COP30 President Andre Correa do Lago.

 The Munduruku Indigenous group said in a statement that Amazon destruction “cannot continue to enrich big companies”.
-Their territory in northern Brazil covers nearly 24,000 square kilometres, roughly the size of the US state of New Hampshire.
+Their territory in northern Brazil covers nearly 24,000 sq km, roughly the size of the US state of New Hampshire.

 Brazilian President Luiz Inacio Lula da Silva has highlighted Indigenous communities as central to this year’s negotiations.
 Protesters urged him to listen to their concerns, saying they refused to be “sacrificed for agribusiness”.